Prayer Mysteries

 James is saying that we are all subject to an intense urge to envy.
 How true that is!
 Our natural tendency is to slide into the pit of regretting what we don’t have, rather than rejoicing in what we have.
 Give Joe Average a hundred million dollars and he’d be over the moon with excitement about how rich and blessed he is.
 Then give ten billion dollars to hundreds of people around him and it will not be long before, regardless of his millions, he is feeling deprived.

-(There is an alternative interpretation of James 4:5 but it leads to the some understanding of what “resist the devil” refers to.)
+(There is an alternative interpretation of James 4:5 but it leads to the same understanding of what “resist the devil” refers to.)

 Despite our natural predisposition to be driven by envy, however, James immediately continues to explain that through Christ we can live in victory over this insidious temptation:

-James 4:6 But he gives us more grace. . . .
-(7) Submit yourselves, then, to God.
-Resist the devil, and he will flee from you.
+James 4:6-7 But he gives more grace. . . .
+Be subject therefore to God.
+But resist the devil, and he will flee from you.

-Had you realized that the famous Scripture, “Resist the devil, and he will flee from you,” though applicable to other situations, was actually referring primarily to resisting the temptation to envy (verse 5) and overcoming the temptation to pray “with wrong motives, that you may spend what you get on your pleasures” (verse 3)?
+Had you realized that the famous Scripture, “Resist the devil, and he will flee from you,” though applicable to other situations, was actually referring primarily to resisting the temptation to envy (verse 5) and overcoming the temptation to pray “with wrong motives, so that you may spend it for your pleasures” (verse 3)?

 Christians are typically well aware that lack of faith often hinders Jesus’ longing to miraculously meet our physical needs:

-Matthew 13:58 And he did not do many miracles there because of their lack of faith.
+Matthew 13:58 He didn’t do many mighty works there because of their unbelief.

 The equally serious, but seldom recognized, hindrance to God pampering us with material possessions, however, is the human tendency to push aside the true God and instead worship money, pleasure and/or ease, and ruin our lives by making them our god.